Munazza-Iman/ToDoList/README.md

-Perfect 👍
-Here’s your **updated and complete README.md** — including the detail that your ToDo List app uses **Local Storage** to persist tasks even after the app is closed or refreshed.
-It’s formatted neatly for GitHub and ready to publish.

----

 # 📝 ToDo List App

 A simple and elegant **ToDo List web application** built using **React.js**, allowing users to **create**, **edit**, **delete**, and **persist** tasks efficiently.
 Each task is displayed in a neat card layout containing a **title**, **description**, **date**, and **action icons** for easy management.